 Andrew is currently developing advanced pattern recognition techniques using machine learning for prediction in noisy datasets.
 Recently he has been focusing on deep reinforcement learning algorithms.

-Andrew has a strong research background working for numerous institutions in the front-office such as Brown Shipley, Morgan Stanley, Bank of England and ITG where he performed quantitative research with heavy use of machine learning, signal processing and advanced statistical analysis.
+Andrew has a strong research background working for numerous institutions in the front-office such as Brown Shipley, Morgan Stanley and Bank of England where he performed quantitative research with heavy use of machine learning, signal processing and advanced statistical analysis.
 He has also held a position as Research Scientist at the quantitative hedge fund matrix8J where he researched, designed and implemented intra-day algorithmic trading strategies.

 David's research focus is directional forecasting and class imbalance problems, including applications of supervised and unsupervised learning models to cryptocurrency trading.